macnetic/faust/gen_doc/mainpage.md

 FaµST can be used to:

-- speedup / reduce the memory footprint of iterative algorithms commonly used for solving high dimensional linear inverse problems,
+- speed up / reduce the memory footprint of iterative algorithms commonly used for solving high dimensional linear inverse problems,
 - learn dictionaries with an intrinsically efficient implementation,
 - compute (approximate) fast Fourier transforms on graphs.

 The FAµST toolbox is organized in several parts:

 - The FAµST core library, a C++ backend implementing FAµST-related data structures and algorithms,
-- [matfaust](./namespacematfaust.html), a Matlab frontend to the FAµST library,
+- [matfaust](./namespacematfaust.html), a Matlab frontend / API to use the FAµST library,
-- [pyfaust](./namespacepyfaust.html), a Python frontend to the FAµST library.
-A [sphinx](./sphinx/index.html) doc is also available for pyfaust.
+- [pyfaust](./namespacepyfaust.html), a Python frontend / API to use the FAµST library.
+A [sphinx](./sphinx/index.html) API doc is also available for pyfaust.

 @INCLUDE_SPECIFIC_DOC@